 Notwithstanding such individual leadership, it is important to note that some WEOG Council members regularly work through the European Union (EU).
 In 2017, for example, at the thematic level, the EU led on resolutions dealing with, inter alia, freedom of religion or belief; and rights of the Child: protection of the rights of the child in the implementation of the 2030 Agenda for Sustainable Development.
-At the country-specific level, the EU led on: renewal of the mandate of the Commission of Inquiry on Burundi; extension of the mandate of the independent international fact-finding mission on Myanmar; situation of human rights in Belarus; situation of human rights in the Democratic People's Republic of Korea.
+At the country-specific level, the EU led on: renewal of the mandate of the Commission of Inquiry on Burundi; extension of the mandate of the independent international fact-finding mission on Myanmar; situation of human rights in Belarus; situation of human rights in Myanmar; and the situation of human rights in the Democratic People's Republic of Korea.